AurbitCodes/RichString/README.md

  - **Replace**: The Unity display name is replaced with the main property name.
  - **Append**: The main property name is drawn in front of the Unity display name.

+ > This feature is not currently supported for `IEnumerable` property types.
  ```csharp
 public class Inventory : MonoBehavior
 {